linode/docs/docs/applications/containers/beginners-guide-to-kubernetes/index.md

 Kubernetes Nodes are worker servers that run your application.
 The number of Nodes is determined by the user, and they are created by the user.
 In addition to running your application, each Node runs two processes:

-- **kubelet** receives PodSpec files that describe the desired state of a [Pod](#pods) from the API server, and ensures the Pods that those files represented are healthy, and running on the Node.
+- **kubelet** receives descriptions of the desired state of a [Pod](#pods) from the API server, and ensures the Pod is healthy, and running on the Node.
 - **kube-proxy** is a networking proxy that proxies the UDP, TCP, and SCTP networking of each Node, and provides load balancing.
 This is only used to connect to [Services](#services).

 ### Kubernetes Master